techcoderx/hiverpc-resources/proxy/README.md

 ## Environment variables

 * `PORT`: HTTP port to listen to.
 Default: 3030
 * `PROXY_INFO`: Info to be displayed in the `/` GET API response.
-Default: `This is a dead simple hive JSONRPC proxy powered by 69 lines of NodeJS node.`
+Default: `This is a dead simple hive JSON-RPC proxy powered by 69 lines of NodeJS node.`